zephir-lang/zephir-docs/en/_build/html/_sources/reference/intro.txt

         let i++;
     }

-PHP only works with dynamic variables, methods always return dynamic variables, this means that if a static variable is returned, in the PHP side, you will get a dynamic variable that can be used in PHP code.
+PHP only works with dynamic variables, methods always return dynamic variables, this means that if a static typed variable is returned, in the PHP side, you will get a dynamic variable that can be used in PHP code.
 Note that memory was automatically managed by the compiler, so you don't need to allocate or free memory like in C, working in a similar way than PHP.

 .. _zaefire: http://translate.google.com/#en/en/zaefire